FelixDemetz/UNIBZ-JavaProgrammingProject/README.md

 A big challenge (for both of us) was to design the entire project, where to put a method, which classes we need, ecc.
 At the end we decided to have an App class (most important one) and a Base class that saves Health, Money, GameMode and so on.

-### TODO 5.4.
+### 5.4.
 Learning Outcomes

 Describe what you learned with this project.

 - **Student Felix Demetz** learned about:
-   I/O library, how to read and write from files.
+   - I/O library, how to read and write from files.
-   Shape library, how to manage Rectangles, Circles and Lines.
+   - Shape library, how to manage Rectangles, Circles and Lines.
-   Animation library, to time the main game loop with an timeline.
+   - Animation library, to time the main game loop with an timeline.
-   Control.Alert library, how to work wiht alert Panes.
+   - Control.Alert library, how to work wiht alert Panes.
-   The ButtonType type for alert panes.
+   - The ButtonType type for alert panes.
-   To use Regex to split up text parts.
+   - To use Regex to split up text parts.
-   To change "window / pane" when the app pauses, finishes or ends game.
+   - To change "window / pane" when the app pauses, finishes or ends game.
-   To use Maven on a project.
+   - To use Maven on a project.
-   To create test classes for our project.
+   - To create test classes for our project.
-   To create a GUI using JavaFX.
+   - To create a GUI using JavaFX.

-- **Student Lucas Glück** I learned how to implement the design pattern `abc`
+- **Student Lucas Glück** learned about:
+   - ... .
+   - ... .